apache/flink/docs/monitoring/metrics.zh.md

 - `username` - (optional) InfluxDB username used for authentication
 - `password` - (optional) InfluxDB username's password used for authentication
 - `retentionPolicy` - (optional) InfluxDB retention policy, defaults to retention policy defined on the server for the db
+- `consistency` - (optional) InfluxDB consistency level for metrics.
+Possible values: [ALL, ANY, ONE, QUORUM], default is ONE
 - `connectTimeout` - (optional) the InfluxDB client connect timeout in milliseconds, default is 10000 ms
 - `writeTimeout` - (optional) the InfluxDB client write timeout in milliseconds, default is 10000 ms